16 Gauge vs. 12 Gauge: Differences and Similarities

 Shotguns are a trusted tool for countless hunters.
 They can be used for whitetail deer hunting, waterfowl hunting, varmint hunting, and small game hunting.

 The 12ga is probably the most prolific shotgun in history because it's versatile.
+Simply by changing the shell, you can hunt a wide range of species.
+It's my choice for duck hunting.

-If you're looking for a real challenge while upland bird hunting, use a .410 instead of a 12ga or 16ga!
+If you're looking for a real challenge while upland bird hunting, use a .410 Bore instead of a 12ga or 16ga!

 Home Defense